Morsmalleo/AhMyth/.github/ISSUE_TEMPLATE/client-report.md

 ---
 name: Client Report
-about: Create a report about errors and/or bugs with either a standalone client or a bound client.
+about: Create a report about problems or bugs with the client on the Victim's end.
 title: ''
 labels: client error, client bug
 assignees: Morsmalleo